 Farm to School Census

-OMB Control No. 0536--XXXX
+OMB Control No. 0584-0593

 A. JUSTIFICATION

 Explain the circumstances that make the collection of information necessary.
 Identify any legal or administrative requirements that necessitate the collection.
 Attach a copy of the appropriate section of each statute and regulation mandating or authorizing the collection of information.